Experienced Bellingham Car Accident Attorneys Ready To Serve You

 Frequently Asked Questions

-Following a car accident, you may find yourself feeling overwhelmed and with many unanswered questions.
-This is understandable, as an unexpected car accident can be a shocking and very upsetting experience.
-At Brett McCandlis Brown & Conner, our Bellingham car accident attorneys are happy to provide answers to some of the most commonly asked questions we receive:
+Following a car wreck accident, you may find yourself feeling overwhelmed and with many unanswered questions.
+This is understandable, as an unexpected auto accident can be a shocking and very upsetting experience.
+At Brett McCandlis Brown & Conner PLLC, our Bellingham car accident attorneys are happy to provide answers to some of the most commonly asked questions we receive:

 - Remain at the scene unless you absolutely have to leave to seek emergency medical attention.